Paw Position Background

 Obtaining so much satisfaction from seeing how I was able to integrate these new-comers into our home, which over the last few years has always numbered at least four, really gave me the inspiration to embark on a new career changing poor behaving dogs and unhappy owners into one well balanced happy family.

 Since launching Paw-Position on a part time basis in April 2015, I have been kept busy seeing doggie clients referred to me by Vets for Pets a large UK wide Veterinary Practice and by a local Canine Hydrotherapy Centre both of which have given me enormous support and encouragement to become a dog behaviourist.
-I have also become the appointed behaviourist for the Bedlington Terrier Rescue Trust for Essex and East London.
+I have also become the appointed behaviourist for Labradors in Need and the Bedlington Terrier Rescue Trust for Essex and East London.

 Having enjoyed a 14 year relationship with both of these pet professional organisations I believe that they have recognised in me someone who has the practical experience and determination to resolve behaviour issues often exhibited in unfortunate ways by mans’ best friend.